-Any rider failing to report as required below may be excluded from the meeting.
+Any rider failing to report to the technical inspection as required by the procedure and the planned time schedule may be excluded from the meeting.
 The Clerk of the Course may forbid any person who does not comply or any rider who can be a danger to other participants or to spectators, to take part in the practising or in the races.

-77.02.1 The technical control must be carried out in accordance with the procedure and times fixed in the Disciplines' Rules and the Supplementary Regulations of the event.
-The maximum number of persons permitted to be present at the technical verification is the rider, plus two others.
-For Team events, the Team Manager is also allowed.
+77.02.1 The technical control must be carried out in accordance with the procedure and times fixed in the Discipline's Rules and the Supplementary Regulations of the event.
+The maximum number of persons permitted to be present at the technical verification is three, namely the rider plus two others.
+For Team events, the Team Manager is also allowed to be present.